HarshMhatre23/CodeSoft/README.md

 # CodeSoft
- Tasks are my Internship period in Codesoft
+ Tasks are my Internship period in Codsoft